 With an easeful fluidity, they move from experience to experience without either defensiveness or aggression.
 They recognise that they don’t need an opinion on everything that passes by their senses.
 After a while, they do not need “teachings” to guide their behaviour, and yet wisdom and compassion grow in the fertile soil of stillness watered by the sweet nutrients of regular no-thing, still-mind meditation.

-This is quite different from a need for justifications, rules for living, and certainty and control.
-Such common neediness brings separation from those whose rules are different – a fertile ground for defensiveness and aggression rather than peace and easefulness.
+This is quite different from living with a need for justifications, rules, certainty and control.
+Such common neediness brings separation from those whose rules are different – a breeding ground for defensiveness and aggression rather than peace and easefulness.

 Not teachings – awareness